hamidrezaomidvar/LINDER/README.md

 Some technical details:

-- Merging various maps might be very computationally expensive, and the current Python packages like GDAL are not very efficients.
+- Merging various maps might be very computationally expensive, and the current Python packages like GDAL are not very efficient.
   The pipeline instead uses a python interface to use GRASS functions (such as `v.overlay`) directly to speed up the merging processes.

 - The pipeline uses a pre-trained model to predict the land cover.
-Currently, the model is trained over Colombo, but various tests has shown it has a good perfomance on other places as well.
-A more sophesticated model can be trained by using more datasets.
+Currently, the model is trained over Colombo, but various tests has shown it has a good performance on other places as well.
+A more sophisticated model can be trained by using more datasets.

 - Note that while OSM data are automatically fetched from the website for the desired region, the Microsoft data are needed to be downloaded for the chosen location.
 This can be improved in the future.